Samuel Croker-King

-Samuel Croker-King (28 June 1728 – 12 January 1817) was an Irish surgeon who was associated with Doctor Steeven's Hospital in Dublin for sixty years.
+Samuel Croker-King (28 June 1728 – 12 January 1817) was an Irish surgeon who was associated with Doctor Steevens' Hospital in Dublin for sixty years.
 He was the first president of the Royal College of Surgeons in Ireland (RCSI), from 1784 to 1785.
 He is thought to have saved the life of the child who became the Duke of Wellington.
 He invented his own trepanning device.

 Early life

 Samuel Croker-King was born in the city of Dublin on 28 June 1728.
 His family hailed from Devonshire in England, and had been in the area for so long that a local distich reads that: